imadalbekai/neo-outrun/README.md

 ## 📚 Documentation & Authors

-For a deep dive into the system requirements, state machines, and optical physics, please see the full academic report and presentation slides in the `/docs` folder.
+For a deep dive into the system requirements, state machines, and optical physics, please see the full academic report in the `/docs` folder.

 **Authors:** Imad Albekai (@imadalbekai) & Mohamad Issa